An economic system for permanent ecological sustainability through market mechanisms, not central planning.

 Provenance

-Individualized Daily Resource Rations
+Individualized Daily Resource Rations (Resource UBI)

 The state must also allocate individualized daily rations for each citizen, such as how much carbon they can release into the atmosphere.
 In a highly integrated system, the system would track the nitrogen content of plants they eat and the nitrogen through the biological waste they contribute back to further fertilize crops.
-Dealing with biological waste is distasteful, but King’s book “Farmers of 40 Centuries” claimed this was one of the keys to farmers in Asia being able to farm the same land for 4000 years.
+Dealing with biological waste is distasteful, but F.H.
+King’s book “Farmers of 40 Centuries” claimed this was one of the keys to farmers in Asia being able to farm the same land for 4000 years.
 The resource rations for different extracted elements would be set individually for each person based on a reasonable and sustainable amount.
 This rationing does not mean that all people will have equal consumption.
 Ecological capitalists who successfully increase ecological efficiency can mark up the resources in the products they resell to consumers to have a resource profit and consume those resources obtained from the markup.

 Individualized Resource Ownership Balance Sheets

 The government will also be in charge of keeping track of each person’s balance sheet.
 For example, the government will put the resources contained in clothing on a person’s balance sheet if a person receives clothing.
 If they can completely recycle the clothing by giving it to a recycler, the system will take that resource off their balance sheet.
 If they throw it out, it’s still on their balance sheet and will limit their consumption permanently.
 This mechanism also disincentivizes hoarding and owning things in general.
 If you only rent something, it’s on your balance sheet while you use it and then goes off when you give it back.
+On Earth, these ownership quotas would be generous enough that most people would rarely encounter them in daily life.
+The strict constraints described here apply more to severely limited environments like a Mars colony or a deep space vessel, where every gram of material must be accounted for.

 Grants of Resources for Basic Science, Biodiversity, and Other Government Functions